daos-stack/google-cloud-daos/docs/tutorials/pre-deployment.md

 1. Set defaults for Google Cloud CLI (```gcloud```)
 2. Enable APIs
+3. Create a Cloud NAT
-3. Create a Packer image in your GCP project
+4. Create a Packer image in your GCP project
-4. Build DAOS Server and Client images with Packer in Cloud Build
+5. Build DAOS Server and Client images with Packer in Cloud Build

 After completing this walkthrough you will be able to run Terraform to deploy DAOS Server and Client instances.